Frosted Block, Imperial Updated 3/25/2008

 White, 35 (2005)

-Round 7-inch plates are relatively common in the Frosted Block pattern, but square plates are rare (these two in smoke are courtesy of Carl and Eunice Booker).
+Round plates are relatively common in the Frosted Block pattern, but square plates are rare.
 Vases are also rare.

 Vases, 6 inch